 Heather B. Mayes

 Heather studied humanities at Harvard University before realizing that she is a chemical engineer.
 She received her BS in Chemical Engineering from the University of Illinois at Chicago.
 She then worked for three years as a chemical engineering consultant on projects including new technology development, process safety, and meeting new EPA standards.
 To deepen her knowledge, she returned to school and received her PhD in chemical engineering from Northwestern University in the summer of 2015.
 Dr. Linda J. Broadbelt at Northwestern advised her and Dr. Gregg T. Beckham of the National Renewable Energy Laboratory co-advised her as she employed computational chemical engineering to uncover the molecular mechanisms that underlie thermal and enzymatic cellulose decomposition toward advancing technologies that will produce sustainable chemicals and fuels.
 She was a Department of Energy Computational Science Graduate Fellow and earned the AIChE Computational Molecular Science and Engineering Forum Graduate Student Award and ACS Chemical Computing Group Research Excellence Award.
-She deferred begining her position at the University of Michigan to be a postdoctoral scholar in the Voth Group at the University of Chicago, where she modeled proton transport in transmembrane proteins.
-At the University of Michigan, she works to elucidate protein-sugar interactions for applications in renewable energy and glycobiology.
+She deferred begining her position at the University of Michigan for a short postdoctoral scholar position at the University of Chicago, where she developed a multiscale kinetic modeling approach to capture the stochastic nature of coupled ion transport in a transmembrane antiporter.
+At the University of Michigan, she works to elucidate protein-carbohydrate interactions for applications in renewable energy and glycobiology.

 Alex earned his BS in Chemical Engineering from the University of Florida.
 He worked at Harris Corporation on signal filtering through photonic communication links and at Honeywell on process automation for nylon.
 He also participated in the Scientific Undergraduate Laboratory Internship (SULI) program at Oak Ridge National Lab where he worked on high performance Li-ion battery anodes produced from recycled rubber tire waste.
 Alex is co-advised by Dr. Sharon Glotzer.